-In Chapter 10, we introduced another approximation of the intuitive notion of consequence, that of first-order consequence, consequence in virtue of the meanings of $\forall, \exists$ and =, in addition to the truth-functional connectives.
-We described a vague technique for determining when a sentence was a first-order consequence of others, but did not have an analog of truth tables that gave us enough precision to prove results about this notion, such as the Soundness Theorem for $\mathcal{F}$ .
+In Chapter 10, we introduced another approximation of the intuitive notion of consequence, that of first-order consequence, consequence in virtue of the meanings of \forall , \exists and =, in addition to the truth-functional connectives.
+We described a vague technique for determining when a sentence was a first-order consequence of others, but did not have an analog of truth tables that gave us enough precision to prove results about this notion, such as the Soundness Theorem for \mathcal{F} .

 Now that we have available some tools from set theory, we can solve this problem.
 In this section, we define the notion of a first-order structure.
-A firstorder structure is analogous to a truth assignment in propositional logic.
-It first-order structures represents circumstances that determine the truth values of all of the sentences of a language, but it does so in such a way that identity and the first-order quantifiers $\forall$ and $\exists$ are respected.
+A first-order structure is analogous to a truth assignment in propositional logic.
+It represents circumstances that determine the truth values of all of the sentences of a language, but it does so in such a way that identity and the first-order first-order structures quantifiers \forall and \exists are respected.
 This will allow us to give a precise definition of first-order consequence and first-order validity.